Tax implications in the event of divorce, separation or dissolution of a partnership

 Divorce, separation, or dissolution of a partnership have tax implications for resident and non-resident taxpayers.

-Married resident taxpayers and, under certain conditions, married non-resident taxpayers are taxed jointly in tax class 2 (classe d'impôt 2) on all of the income they earn during their union.
+Married resident taxpayers and, under certain conditions, married non-resident taxpayers are taxed jointly in tax class 2 on all their income during their union.

 For tax years following the year in which the couple ceases to live together (by divorce, legal separation, or separation by virtue of a court decision), the taxpayers are taxed separately.
 However, they remain in tax class 2 for a period of 3 years following the dissolution of the marriage or a separation by virtue of an exemption to the law or a decision by a judicial authority.